finedominos/synthetised-speech-dataset/README.md

 In the diagram above you can have a more detailed overview of the pipeline of the project.
 - The first blocks on the left, corresponding to the generation of the "set of sentences", can be find in the first notebook (Dataset Creation).
-- The "Speech synthesis" blocked was achieved using the code you can find in the "speech_synthesis_src" folder.
+- The "Speech synthesis" block was achieved using the code you can find in the "speech_synthesis_src" folder.
 - The evaluation pipeline then corresponds to the two other Python notebooks of the project.

 ## Authors